flbrack/disease-modelling/README.md

 python3 AgentSIRModel.py
 ```

 Most importantly, these are the scripts that produce animations.
 Animations can be turned on and off by editing the script and changing the `ANIMATION_FLAG` constant to either `True` or `False`.
 For the simulations themselves the `numpy` [library](https://numpy.org/), as well as Python's standard `random` library are used.
 The animations are implemented using the `pygame` [library](https://www.pygame.org/news).
 This is based on the [SDL library](https://www.libsdl.org/), which renders graphics using the CPU, instead of the GPU.
-As such, it is not always the most performant, amd to keep the animations smooth, a reasonable number of agents should be choosen.u
+As such, it is not always the most performant, amd to keep the animations smooth, a reasonable number of agents should be choosen.

 In each of these scripts there are a number of tunable parameters, located near the top in each script, such as population size, infection rate, etc.

+After the simulation and animation have finished, a plot is created and saved to the `Agent/Plots` folder graphically illustrating how the simulation unfolded.

 ### Repeated Scripts